The Abstraction Regime

-The proposed new regime will therefore set out to correct imbalances and remove barriers to the trading of abstraction licences and bulk supplies.
-If one abstractor has more capacity or supplies than they need, they can sell it to another.
+The proposed new regime will set out to correct imbalances and remove barriers to the trading of abstraction licences and bulk supplies.
+If one abstractor has more capacity or supplies than they need, they can sell or trade it to another.

 Defra has been developing its plans for abstraction reform via consultation (2013 and 2016) and by undertaking further policy work.

 The ‘Water Abstraction Plan Policy’ (December 2017) sets out how the Government will reform water abstraction management over the coming years and how this will protect the environment and improve access to water.
 The plan includes three main elements: